-- A. The Public Authority and the Union recognize that providing access to training for IHSS providers is an important goal and a significant component of the IHSS Program.
-The Public Authority acknowledges that the Union has extensive experience in developing and conducting training programs for IHSS Providers.
+A. The Public Authority and the Union recognize that providing access to training for IHSS Providers is an important goal and a significant component of the IHSS Program.
+The Public Authority will partner, as appropriate, with the California Long-Term Care Education Center to ensure that training programs for IHSS Providers are available throughout the County of San Bernardino.
 The parties recognize that constraints on funding pose substantial challenges in achieving this goal.
 To meet these challenges, it is important for the parties to work cooperatively to improve training opportunities of Providers.
-Toward this end the labor-management committee shall develop a joint plan for implementing a Provider training program for IHSS Providers and to explore available resources for funding such a program.
+Toward this end the Labor-Management Committee shall develop a joint plan for implementing a Provider training program for IHSS Providers and to explore available resources for funding such a program.
 The parties understand that the Public Authority cannot implement any program which will result in committing any funds beyond those designated for training in the approved state rate application; however, this does not preclude funding such a program with grant monies or other funding approved by the Public Authority and designated by the Board of Directors for training purposes.
-It shall be the labor-management committee's goal to make recommendations to the Board of Directors no later than ninety (90) days after the effective date of this contract. - B. The parties acknowledge that it is in the interest of the Union and the Public Authority to utilize the limited funding available to identify and address the areas of greatest need.
+It shall be the Labor-Management Committee's goal to make recommendations to the Board of Directors no later than ninety (90) days after the effective date of this contract.

+- B. The parties acknowledge that it is in the interest of the Union and the Public Authority to utilize the limited funding available to identify and address the areas of greatest need.
 Participation shall be voluntary and on a "first come, first served" basis.
-Participation shall not be made a condition for employment as an IHSS provider.
-In conformance with Welfare Institutions Code Section 12306 et seq., provider work hours may not be altered to accommodate attendance at trainings and time use in participation in training may not be compensated as provider hours.
-However, the Public Authority will strive to set training schedules that promote the greatest participation by providers. - C. The Public Authority retains the exclusive right and authority to determine the scope of training and the method of training provision. - D. The parties agree that failure of the state to meet its obligations to participate in funding for training of IHSS providers will excuse the Public Authority from implementing or completing some or all of the provisions of this section. - E. Nothing in this Section shall in any way serve to limit the Union from continuing to provide any existing training programs or from designing and implementing its own training programs for Providers.
+Participation shall not be made a condition for employment as an IHSS Provider.
+In conformance with Welfare Institutions Code Section 12306 et seq., Provider work hours may not be altered to accommodate attendance at trainings and time used in participation in training may not be compensated as Provider hours.
+However, the Public Authority will strive to set training schedules that promote the greatest participation by Providers. - C. The Public Authority retains the exclusive right and authority to determine the scope of training and the method of training provision. - D. The parties agree that failure of the state to meet its obligations to participate in funding for training of IHSS Providers will excuse the Public Authority from implementing or completing some or all of the provisions of this Section. - E. Nothing in this Section shall in any way serve to limit the Union from continuing to provide any existing training programs or from designing and implementing its own training programs for Providers.